Freeport, Illinois

-Freeport is the county seat and largest city of Stephenson County, Illinois, United States.
-The population was 23,973 at the 2020 census, and the mayor of Freeport is Jodi Miller, elected in 2017.
-Freeport is known for hosting the second Lincoln-Douglas debate of 1858, and as "Pretzel City, USA", due to a popular local German bakery that became well known for its prolific pretzel production after it opened in 1869.
+Freeport is the largest city in Stephenson County, Illinois, United States, and its county seat.
+The population was 23,973 at the 2020 census.
+Located along the Pecatonica River, Freeport is known for hosting the second Lincoln–Douglas debate of 1858, and as "Pretzel City, USA", due to a popular German bakery that became known for its prolific pretzel production in the 19th century.
 Freeport High School's mascot is the Pretzel to honor its heritage.

 History

 The community was originally called Winneshiek.
 When it was incorporated, the new municipality took its name from the generosity of Tutty Baker, who was credited with running a "free port" on the Pecatonica River.
 The name "Winneshiek" was later adopted, and is preserved to this day, by the Freeport Community Theatre Group.

-In 1837, Stephenson County was formed and Freeport became its seat of government in 1838.
+In 1837, Stephenson County was formed, and Freeport became its seat of government in 1838.
 Linked by a stagecoach with Chicago, the community grew rapidly.
 In 1840, a frame courthouse was erected and the first school was founded.
-Within two years, Freeport had two newspapers and in 1853, the two were joined by a third which published in German.
+Within two years, Freeport had two newspapers, and in 1853, the two were joined by a third, which was published in German.
 By then, the community had a population of 2,000.

 On August 27, 1858, the second debate between Abraham Lincoln and Stephen A. Douglas took place in Freeport and gave the nation direction in the following years.
 Although Stephen Douglas won the election and retained his U.S. Senate seat, his reply to a question on slavery alienated the South, which called it the "Freeport Heresy", and split the Democratic Party.
-This enabled Abraham Lincoln to win the Presidency in 1860.
+This enabled Abraham Lincoln to win the 1860 United States presidential election.
 A monument to the debate was dedicated in 1903 by President Theodore Roosevelt and stands at this site.
-A life size statue recreating the event was dedicated in 1992.
+A life-size statue recreating the event was dedicated in 1992.
 Another renowned statue, Lincoln the Debator by Leonard Crunelle, is a focal point in the city's Taylor Park.
-In many years there is also a reenactment of the debate, which has been shown on C-SPAN.
+In many years, there is also a reenactment of the debate, which has been shown on C-SPAN.